 Soon newcomers will realize that Saudi citizens, notably the younger generation and those who have traveled to other countries (and learned other cultures) tend to be more open-minded and show respect to others of different cultural or religious backgrounds.
 This behavior is especially true as long as their beliefs and values are also respected.

 Wearing an abaya is mandatory (although a Saudi crown prince says it’s not).
 But for foreigners, covering hair and face is not absolutely required.
 You, however, are required to cover your hair and face during prayer times and when a hai’a member (someone from the religious police, also known as Mutaween) is around.
 If locals abide by it, there’s little or no argument a foreigner should not follow.

 Saudis wear traditional garments — thobe (also known as thawb) for men and abaya for women.
-For us who don’t wear them, it may take a while to dig into our closet to find a suitable dress to wear.
-But for those who have thobe and abaya, there are more important things to do than worry about what to wear; wearing house clothes underneath are not uncommon.
+For us who don’t wear them, it may take a while to dig into our closets to find a suitable dress to wear.
+But for those who have thobe and abaya, there are more important things to do than worry about what to wear; wearing house clothes underneath is not uncommon.